 Bupa’s range of private health insurance can be split into three main categories: hospital cover, extras cover, ambulance cover.
 These three policy types are outlined in more detail below.

-Bupa offers three levels of hospital cover to suit different cover requirements and budgets.
+Bupa offers four levels of hospital cover to suit different cover requirements and budgets.

 Bupa offers two types of ambulance cover.

 - Emergency Only Ambulance Cover.
 This option provides cover for ambulance treatment and transport in emergency situations only, for example sudden collapse or severe chest pains.

 - Premium Ambulance Cover.
 Bupa Premium Ambulance Cover provides cover for on-the-spot ambulance treatment anywhere in Australia, as well as $5,000 cover for non-emergency road and air ambulance transport.